viviemXD/webrtc-application-screen-share/README.md

 ####  Client Attendee Steps

-- Start Chrome or Firefox browser.
+- Start Chrome or Firefox browser
 - Point browser to  e.g. http://\<your ip address\>:1337
 - You can test this on the same machine or across the network over two machines.